amunger3/UT-Data/Notes/MasterNotes.md

 - Need to work on project this week
 - Class is just fielding questions about the project
 - Long discussion with Catlan and Mohammed [msher4ai@gmail.com](mailto:msher4ai@gmail.com) about Python

+## 4/16

+- Need to get project done this weekend
+- All tables created in SQL Server